Medical questions & health advice by licensed doctors

-"What kind of a doctor can help diagnose if I have a hormonal imbalance?
+"What kind of a doctor can help diagnose if I have a hormonal imbalance?"

 I am a 24 year old woman with an onset of the following symptoms over the past 8 months: Brittle, thinning hair, fatigue, irregular periods (can skip a month, last 2 weeks or have spotting in between), night sweats.
 It might be of note that I was on a birth control pill, Othro Tri-Cyclin low, for about 4 years and discontinued taking them a year and a half ago.
 The only medication I am currently taking is a Biotin 5000mcg supplement.

 The most common hormonal imbalance that could cause these symptoms is an abnormality of the thyroid hormone.
 Specifically, a low thyroid hormone, known as hypothyroidism, can cause these problems.
 The thyroid hormone is made by the thyroid gland (located in the lower neck) which is the "energy hormone" that helps facilitate energy use in the body.
 With low thyroid levels one experiences fatigue, feels cold often, has thinning of the hair, menstrual irregularities and often constipation.
 A quick blood test can diagnose this.
 There are other hormonal imbalances that could cause this.
 Notably, a low steroid level (low cortisol level) could cause this.
 There are none hormonal causes of your symptoms -- one of the reasons to start with a primary doctor.
 Notably, your irregular periods should be evaluated.
 In addition, night sweats is a worrying symptoms for potentially an infection or a disease of the blood.
 Talk to your primary care doctor.
 Good luck!

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.